-9.1.
-All pupils are encouraged to participate in additional musical opportunities to enhance their learning and development.

-9.2.
-The school will provide an appropriate space and equipment for pupils to practice their instruments, ensuring that time slots to use the space are fairly allocated.

-9.3.
-The following opportunities are available subject to COVID guidance and restrictions.

-- School choir - External sources e.g. teaching of instruments/ private lessons etc.
+- 9.1.
+All pupils are encouraged to participate in additional musical opportunities to enhance their learning and development. - 9.2.
+The school will provide an appropriate space and equipment for pupils to practice their instruments, ensuring that time slots to use the space are fairly allocated. - 9.3.
+The following opportunities are available: - School choir - External sources e.g. teaching of instruments/ private lessons etc. - Local organized performances